Monichre/sp-app/README.md

 - `local` is a special **TARGET** that should not be used for deployment.
 Some bits use this target to behave differently.

 A **CONFIG** is a collection of settings.
 It should map to a SSM Parameter path.

+## CRITICAL MANUAL DEPENDENCY

+**NOTE:** we are currently using a test spotify app under stevo's personal account.
+We will need to create a spotify service account so we can publish a few apps and manage them together.
+The following instructions are where we want to be.

+You need to update the authorized domains every time you deploy to a completely new target:
+- log in to the spotify developer console with our service account
+- select the spotify app that matches the config you are using for the target
+- add a domain name that follows the pattern you see, for the new target you're deploying to.

+### Thoughts on automating this

+We have a spotify app, we use its credentials in the login-with-spotify process and other back-end stuff.
+But it needs to be configured to accept auth requests from specific domains.
+So when we deploy to a target on an arbitrary AWS domain, it doesn't work.
+You have to manually go into the app console and add an auth domain for whatever you just deployed.

+You cannot use wildcards.
+There is no API that I could find that lets you change that setting.

+Only option I can think of: a puppeteer script that actually logs in to the damn console and clicks on things to make the change happen.

 ## full stack